1996scarlet/Dense-Head-Pose-Estimation/README.md

 ## Face Reconstruction

 Our network is multi-task since it can directly regress 3DMM params from a single face image for reconstruction, as well as estimate the head pose via **R** and **T** prediction.

-During training, the predicted **R** can supervise the params regression branch to generate more precise face mesh.
+During training, the predicted **R** can supervise the params regression branch to generate refined face mesh.
 Meanwhile, the landmarks calculated via the params are provided as the labeled data to the pose estimation branch for training, through the `cv2.solvePnP` tool.

-The head pose estimation task in our model is weakly supervised, since only a few labeled data is required to activate the training process.
+Theoretically speaking, the head pose estimation task in our model is weakly supervised, since only a few labeled data is required to activate the training process.
 In detail, the loss function at the initial stage can be described as follows:

 <p align="center">